 Are AI index funds the same as actively managed AI ETFs?

 No. An AI index fund is rules-based: AI builds the rule, then the rule trades.
-An active “AI ETF” uses an AI model to make ongoing buy/sell decisions — that’s active management, with active-management fees and tax inefficiency.
+An active “AI ETF” uses an AI model to make ongoing buy/sell decisions.
+That’s active management, with active-management fees and tax inefficiency.

 Should I replace SPY with an AI index fund?